-1. TO & TTO

-- 1.1 When the coach requests a Time Out, he/she must use the official hand signal.
-If he/she only stands up, asks orally or presses the buzzer.
-The referee must be sure that he/she is willing to request a time-out being pro-active before granting/rejecting anything.
-If for any other reason the request of the Time-Out is rejected, the 1st referee should decide if this is an intention to delay the game and sanction it according to the rules. - 1.2 The assistant scorer must use the buzzer (or other similar device); to signal each Technical Time Out (TTO), which is used only on top volleyball events, after the leading team reaches the 8th and the 16th points in the set (this is not the responsibility of the 2nd referee).
-The same assistant scorer must signal with the buzzer the end of the TTO.
+- 1. TO - 1.1 When the coach requests a Time Out, he/she must always use the official hand signal.
+If he/she only stands up, asks orally or presses the buzzer, or requests via the tablet, the referee must be sure that he/she is willing to request a time-out, being proactive, before granting/rejecting anything.
+If for any reason the request of the Time-Out is rejected, the 1st referee should decide if this is an intention to delay the game and sanction it according to the rules. - 1.2 The e-score software and tablet will automatically sound the horn if the team uses the Electronic Team Tablet (ETT) to make the Time out Request. - 1.3 The timing of the e-score may be adjusted to reduce the duration of the time out, according to the needs of the competition. - 1.4 Should the team(s) wish to re-enter the court before the end of the official time, the referees should permit this, but play should not re-start until the time officially runs out.

-2. Substitution Procedure
+2. Substitution

 2.1 The 2nd referee will stand between the net post and the scorers' table and - unless the substitution is shown by the scorer to be illegal - make a signal (crossing of the arms) for the players, to exchange across the sideline.
+(If tablet substitution is used, there is no need to make the crossing signal unless the players are slow in exchanging at the side line.)

-In case of multiple substitutions, the 2nd referee will wait for the scorer's hand signal, that the previous substitution is registered and then he/she will proceed with the subsequent substitution.
+When a manual scoresheet is in use, in case of multiple substitutions, the 2nd referee will wait for the scorer's hand signal, that the previous substitution is registered and then he/she will proceed with the subsequent substitution.

 In the case of tablet-driven substitution, the software prevents illegal substitutions and is registered on the score sheet automatically, so the 2nd referee only intervenes in extreme cases where delay is caused.
 The scorer's function, in this case, changes from inputting data to checking data, and then accepting (or rejecting) that data on the electronic device in use.
+Additionally, if the scorer has to make a manual substitution via the e-score computer, the 2nd referee should make allowance for that and if necessary take a little longer over the process.